Safe standing: Rail seats

 In July 2016, Celtic formally unveiled their new 2,600 capacity rail seating area within Celtic Park, becoming the first British club to do so.
 The club had obtained a "safe standing" certificate 13 months earlier after years of negotiations with supporters, football authorities and Glasgow City Council.

+Rail seats were installed at San Mamés in Bilbao in 2019 (expanded in 2022).

+Liverpool FC has announced plans to convert the entirety of the Kop at Anfield into a rail seating area.
+The project is scheduled to commence during the close-season and is expected to be completed by summer.
+This marks their first end with full accommodation for rail seats.
+Additionally, the lower end of the Anfield Road Stand has also been converted into a safe standing area through the introduction of rail seating sections.

 Arguments for and against safe standing

 A range of arguments are put forward in favour of all-seating and against the return of standing areas to the top divisions of football in England and Wales.
-Four, the issues of demand, safety, crowd disorder and diversity, are summarised below:
+The four issues of demand, safety, crowd disorder and diversity, are summarised below:

 Demand

 In 2011, the standard government reply to those writing to ministers and MPs stated, "Before any change in legislation there would have to be a very clear demand".

 Polls of supporters repeatedly show a clear majority favouring the choice to stand, with an average of around 80% supporting the introduction of standing areas in the top divisions.
 In a poll by The Football Fans Census (January 2009) 92% of 2,046 respondents voted that fans should be given the choice to stand in safe standing areas.
 A similar survey, run by the Football Supporters Federation and reported upon on the BBC website on 17 August 2012, showed that 91.1% of fans want the choice to sit or stand.
 A new survey in 2015 showed that 96% of football fans in the UK backed a safe standing pilot to trial modern stadium technology.

 According to Peter Caton in his book Stand Up Sit Down, demand for standing is also illustrated by the number of supporters who stand in front of their seats in all-seater stadia, which in 2011 he estimated to be 65,000 per week.
 Peter Caton goes on to claim that demand is also illustrated by the many examples at lower league clubs where a greater number of supporters often choose to stand than sit (e.g. Accrington Stanley, Burton Albion, Dagenham & Redbridge, Stevenage, Torquay United).